Clay-Ferguson/quantizr/distro/README.md

 # Quanta Distro

+NOTE: The tar file in this folder was created by running build-distro.sh.
+Extracting this tar file is the minimal (simplest) way to run an instance of Quanta.
+The setenv-distro.sh file is where most of the configuration parameters are.
+One such parameter is the DEPLOY_TARGET env variable, which controls where the content of this tar file will go before beign zipped.
+This folder will be a place where you can also run Quanta from, since it's already there and unzipped.

 ### How to run a Quanta instance

 To run a Quanta instance from the Docker Public Repository you can simply unzip the `quanta-1.0.1.tar.gz` onto a linux machine, and then start the app with `run-distro.sh`.
 This will create a minimal installation running at `http://localhost:8185`, and will be persisting all data into a MongoDB in the `\data` subfolder inside your distro folder.
 To stop the app run `stop-distro.sh`.
 To specify a different port or database location edit the `setenv-distro.sh` environment setters.
 If you want to customize the branding you can replace or edit the content in the `config` and/or `branding` folders.